CABLE353/SetupOS/README.md

 The 3rd & final command will display the output of the ```ipconfig``` command, & a ```pause``` will be executed afterwards to give users a chance to view the output of the ```ipconfig``` command to make sure that the Client can see the Host(important) before it continues.
 After any key is pressed, then it will ```cls``` & finally load into the DLA menu explained more below.

-I Also made sure that in each ```.bat``` or ```.vbs``` file, each command is explained; & if you don't like something(or get suspicious about anything😥), well since it's just command prompt, you're free to open notepad or whatever & edit/lookover/examine this stuff to learn what it does in more detail before you use it.
+I also made sure that in each ```.bat``` or ```.vbs``` file, each command is explained; & if you don't like something(or get suspicious about anything😥), well since it's just command prompt, you're free to open notepad or whatever & edit/lookover/examine this stuff to learn what it does in more detail before you use it; I have nothing to hide.

 I'm a bit of a newbe, so please be patient.
-This is my first ever GitHub Release.
-This all took me a few months to update & grind out but I finally got a working concept; albeit a little touchy, but it works; & it's something cool that I wanted to share to whomever might really need it for mass Windows Deployment.
+This is my first ever GitHub release.
+This all took me a few months to update & grind out but I finally got a working concept; albeit a little touchy, but it works; & it's something cool that I wanted to share to whomever might really want/need it for mass Windows Deployment.

 If you choose(_not recomended_) to share an internet connection with the Host PC & allowing that connection through to the Switch you plan to plug your Client PC's into, let it be known _**HERE**_ that depending on how many computers & ports you plan to have, an IP address will have to be assigned to each Client.
 Plan for alot of network mapping/traffic since this program points to files & installation media on the Host PC & transfers it through to the client via an ethenet cable(or WiFi hopefully coming soon).